 The spine is a highly complex mechanism of bones, joints, muscles, ligaments, and nerves that work together in a beautifully integrated way.
 It bears the weight of our body and supports our arm and leg movement.
 It protects the spinal cord and nerves that connect our brain to every other part of our body, and contributes significantly to balance and coordination.
 Like links in a chain, each vertebral segment of the spine moves in relation to the segments above and below.
-Yet, an imbalance in this complex mechanism of spine function results in back or neck pain.
+Yet, an imbalance in this complex mechanism of spine function results in spine pain.

+The short answer is, yes!
 According to the CDC, 80% of us will have back pain during our lifetime, and 20% of the population currently has back pain.
 In fact, back pain alone is the second most common reason for a visit to the doctor’s office.
 (Upper respiratory infection is the most common reason.)
 One’s first episode of back pain is equally likely to occur at any age from early teens to early 40’s, and 80-90% will have a recurrent episode.
 Like back pain, neck pain is also a significant health problem.
 Every year, 14% of working adults are limited by neck pain, and up to 85% will have chronic or recurrent symptoms.
 Obviously, spine pain in general is a serious problem.
 The good news is that new research is providing more effective treatment strategies and prevention opportunities.

 What causes spine pain?